mokkachocolata/mokkachocolata/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 BDFD, HTML, CSS, JavaScript, Java, XML
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... using Discoed
+- 📫 How to reach me ... using Discord

 <!---
 mokkachocolata/mokkachocolata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.